Sweet and Savoury Pursuits

 Notes

-1. If you prefer softer cookies, bake the cookies for the least amount of time necessary.
+1. If you prefer softer cookies, roll the dough out no thinner than ¼ inch thickness and bake the cookies for the least amount of time necessary.

 Nutrition